GovindaPaliwal/upcoming-movies/README.md

 Create android application using www.themoviedb.org API.
 Use only "Upcoming Movies" Feature api.
 For this sample app used external libs as a dependencies.

 # features
-Android standards UI
+Android standards UI.\n
-Drag to refresh.
+Drag to refresh.\n
-Images slider for more pictures. new toolbar slide effect.
+Images slider for more pictures.\n new toolbar slide effect.\n
-Fast Networking lib i.e. Retrofit
+Fast Networking lib i.e. Retrofit \n
-Fast Image Loading using : Picasso
+Fast Image Loading using : Picasso \n

 # dependencies :